For the future and competitiveness of their own company – the goal of the retail sector must be the modernization and digitalization of supply chains.

 - High-bay warehouse consulting & planning: Automatic high-bay warehouse – optimize pallet warehouse fully automatically – warehouse optimization

-A logistics center, in turn, is an association of several companies that jointly organize and carry out the procurement of purchased goods and the distribution of their own products using the logistics center's company-owned vehicles.
+A logistics center, in turn, is a collaboration of several companies that jointly organize and carry out the procurement of purchased goods and the distribution of their own products using company-owned vehicles from the logistics center.

-While the focus was once on organization and implementation for a smooth delivery of goods, the task profile has changed due to growing customer requirements and wishes:
+While the focus was once on organizing and implementing a smooth supply of goods, the job profile has changed due to growing customer requirements and wishes:

-- Smooth continuation of supply in crisis situations (e.g. corona pandemic)
+- Seamless continuation of supplies in crisis situations (e.g., the Corona pandemic)

 - Closing supply gaps in rural regions